Buying a Vehicle for Business Use

 If you choose to finance your vehicle with a hire purchase agreement, this means that you will pay an initial deposit followed by several monthly payments.
 Once you have completed the required number of monthly payments, the vehicle is then yours to keep.

-Vehicle Leasing for Business
+Vehicle Leasing For Your Business

 When you choose to lease a business vehicle, this involves paying fixed payments each month to hire the car.
 This option will have much less of an impact on your cash flow as you pay smaller monthly payments rather than making a large lump sum.

-If you are VAT registered, you can recover 50% of the VAT that you are charged on the payments.
+- ✔ If you are VAT registered, you can recover 50% of the VAT that you are charged on the payments.

 Purchasing a Vehicle With a Business Vehicle Loan

 A business loan can come in a number of different forms.
-Car manufacturers will usually let you drive a car home right away after you’ve paid a deposit.

 Some banks or other credit providers will lend you money for a vehicle.
 This is similar to a traditional bank loan.
 Taking out a business vehicle loan allows you to buy a much more expensive car than you would have been able to afford otherwise.